What to do with the second-hand smart home tech already in your new home

 When moving into a new home, buyers have much to consider when it comes to smart products, including moving your system, such as your networked devices, to a new property.
 But what happens when you move into a house that already has smart home devices installed?

 Your first concerns should be security and privacy.
 You need to make sure that the previous owner is logged out of absolutely everything and cannot log back in again.
-It doesn't take much imagination to see what could happen if the owner retained access to what are now your security cameras, motion sensors and door locks.
+It doesn't take much imagination to see what could happen if the owner retained access to what is now your security cameras, motion sensors, video doorbell, and door locks.

 Here are some tips on what to do with the smart home devices left behind by the seller of your new home.